srsudar/tmux-completion/README.md

 flag for things like `kill`, `kill-session`, etc. I haven't spent enough time looking at the tmux commands to know if a session is always an appropriate target there.

-You currently have to end with `-t `, not `-t`.
-Note the additional space in the first example.
-This could be made smarter to insert the space for you, maybe.